jtheory/1on1s/app/src/content/cats/fine-really/long-term-view-company.md

 There should be other ways that we're all connected to the rest of the company, not via 1-on-1s.

 But do you have sensitive questions that no one is answering? (like: how stable are we financially?
-What happens, really, if this project fails or runs over?)
+What happens, really, if this project fails or takes an extra 3 weeks?)

 Ideas that no one else is talking about?
 Let's figure out how you can raise those.